Data Storage Guide for Java

 query.whereDoesNotExist("images");

-You can restrict the fields returned by providing a list of keys with selectKeys
+You can restrict the fields returned by providing a list of keys with selectKeys.
+The code below retrieves todos with only the title and content fields (and also special built-in fields including objectId, createdAt, and updatedAt):

 LCQuery<LCObject> query = new LCQuery<>("Todo");